run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/get-started/installation-and-upgrade/download-software.md

 ### Apache Solr Indexing Server

-1. Install the pacjages unzip and Isof;
+1. Install the packages unzip and Isof;
 2. Decompress the JAVA and Solr to the /opt;

     ``` sh